-- 2.1 Distribution Agreement between SWS Group, Inc. and Westwood Holdings Group, Inc. - 3.1 Amended and Restated Certificate of Incorporation of Westwood Holdings Group, Inc. - 3.2 Amended and Restated Bylaws of Westwood Holdings Group, Inc. - 4.1 Form of Common Stock Certificate of Westwood Holdings Group, Inc. - 10.1 Second Amended and Restated Westwood Holdings Group, Inc. Stock Incentive Plan (including related forms of Stock Option Agreement and Restricted Stock Agreement) + - 10.2 Tax Separation Agreement between SWS Group, Inc. and Westwood Holdings Group, Inc. - 10.3 Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, L.P., dated as of April 4, 1990, and amendment thereto - 10.4 Ninth Modification of Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, dated as of November 25, 2003 - 10.5 Tenth Modification of Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, dated as of February 23, 2004 - 10.6 Software License Agreement between Infovisa and Westwood Trust, dated as of December 1, 2001 - 10.7 Software License and Support Agreement between Advent Software, Inc. and Westwood Management Corp., dated as of December 30, 1996 - 10.8 Form of Indemnification Agreement for Westwood Holdings Group, Inc. + - 10.9 Form of Indemnification Agreement for Westwood Management Corp. + - 10.10 Form of Indemnification Agreement for Westwood Trust + - 21.1 Subsidiaries - 24.1 Power of Attorney (included on first signature page) - 31.1 Certification of the Chief Executive Officer of Westwood required by Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certification of the President and Chief Operating Officer of Westwood required by Section 302 of the Sarbanes-Oxlev Act of 2002 - 32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002# - 32.2 Certification of Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002#

-- (b) The Index to Exhibits filed or incorporated by reference pursuant to Item 601 of Regulation S-K and the Exhibits being filed with this Report are included following the signature pages to this Report. - (c) Not applicable.
+- 3.1 Amended and Restated Certificate of Incorporation of Westwood Holdings Group, Inc. (3) - 3.2 Amended and Restated Bylaws of Westwood Holdings Group, Inc. (7) - 4.1 Form of Common Stock Certificate of Westwood Holdings Group, Inc. (3) - 10.1 Second Amended and Restated Westwood Holdings Group, Inc. Stock Incentive Plan (including related forms of Stock Option Agreement and Restricted Stock Agreement) (8)+ - 10.2 Tax Separation Agreement between SWS Group, Inc. and Westwood Holdings Group, Inc. (2) - 10.3 Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, L.P., dated as of April 4, 1990, and amendment thereto (5) - 10.4 Ninth Modification of Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, dated as of November 25, 2003 (6) - 10.5 Tenth Modification of Office Lease between Westwood Management Corp. and Crescent Real Estate Funding I, dated as of February 23, 2004 (6) - 10.6 Software License Agreement between Infovisa and Westwood Trust, dated as of December 1, 2001 (5) - 10.7 Software License and Support Agreement between Advent Software, Inc. and Westwood Management Corp., dated as of December 30, 1996 (5) - 10.8 Form of Indemnification Agreement for Westwood Holdings Group, Inc. (6)+ - 10.9 Form of Indemnification Agreement for Westwood Management Corp.
+(6)+ - 10.10 Form of Indemnification Agreement for Westwood Trust (6)+ - 21.1 Subsidiaries (5) - 23.1 Consent of Deloitte & Touche LLP (1) - 24.1 Power of Attorney (included on first signature page) (1) - 31.1 Certification of the Chief Executive Officer of Westwood required by Section 302 of the Sarbanes-Oxley Act of 2002 (1) - 31.2 Certification of the Chief Financial Officer of Westwood required by Section 302 of the Sarbanes-Oxley Act of 2002 (1) - 32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (1)# - 32.2 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (1)# - (1) Filed herewith. - (2) Incorporated by reference from Amendment No. 5 to Registration Statement on Form 10/A filed with the Securities and Exchange Commission on June 6, 2002. - (3) Incorporated by reference from Amendment No. 2 to Registration Statement on Form 10/A filed with the Securities and Exchange Commission on April 30, 2002. - (4) Incorporated by reference from Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2002. - (5) Incorporated by reference from the Registration Statement on Form 10 filed with the Securities and Exchange Commission on February 8, 2002. - (6) Incorporated by reference from Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2003. - (7) Incorporated by reference from Form 8-K filed with the Securities and Exchange Commission on October 25, 2005. - (8) Incorporated by reference from Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2004. - + Indicates management contract or compensation plan, contract or arrangement. - # Pursuant to Item 601(b)(32) of SEC Regulation S-K, these exhibits are furnished rather than filed with this report. - (b) The Index to Exhibits filed or incorporated by reference pursuant to Item 601 of Regulation S-K and any Exhibits being filed with this Report are included following the financial statements within this Report. - (c) Not applicable.